michaeltan02/brainFuckIDE/README.md

         * When in debug mode.
 Press F5 to continue to breakpoint, F6 to step-into, F8 to quit to
         > Plan to let user Allow user to switch which window they want to scroll
         > Plan to allowe the user to switch between displaying data array as numbers and as characters

+    BONUS: raw input viewer ---------------   COMPLETE
+        * I also included a helper program I made for this project, rawInputViewer
+        * As its name suggest, it lets you see the raw ASCII code and escape sequences your terminal recieves.
+Useful if you want to add your own special keys to the IDE.
+        * Ctrl + Q to quit, Ctrl + C to clear the screen

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Screenshots